Dynamic Wetting by Concentrated Granular Suspensions: Supplementary information (SI)

 There is an electric double layer around charged particles, consisting of a layer of counter-ions closely bounded to the particle surface and a diffuse layer spreading into the medium.
-This structure is important for understanding particle interactions.
-In a system of charged microparticles, the Debye length defines the characteristic distance over which electrostatic interactions or potentials decay in a medium \citep{hunter2013zeta}.
-It reveals the screening effect of the medium on Coulomb forces, which shapes particle interactions and influences frictional behaviour during particle rearrangements \citep{royer2016rheological, hribar2019electrostatic, yu2012boundary} Screening length is directly related to the dielectric constant of the medium, which determines the attenuation of electrostatic potential, and inversely related to the square root of the ionic strength \citep{hunter2013zeta}.
+In a system of charged microparticles, the Debye length defines the characteristic distance over which electrostatic interactions or potentials decay in a medium~\citep{hunter2013zeta}.
+It reveals the screening effect of the medium on Coulomb forces, which shapes particle interactions and influences frictional behaviour during particle rearrangements~\citep{royer2016rheological, hribar2019electrostatic, yu2012boundary}.
+Screening length is directly related to the dielectric constant of the medium, which determines the attenuation of electrostatic potential, and inversely related to the square root of the ionic strength~\citep{hunter2013zeta}.
 With low ionic strength, the extended Debye lengths are expected to allow repulsive forces to act over long distances, thereby reducing contact and friction between particles.
 Conversely, with elevated ionic strength, the diminished Debye length is expected to reduce screening effects, facilitating closer proximity between particles.
+Reliable zeta potential values of the particles could not be measured in the highly concentrated NaSCN and TDE solutions, as they are far too conductive for standard measurement techniques.
+Under such conditions, the systems deviate from the basic assumptions underlying these methods.